-The new chapter house for Pi Beta Phi at Mississippi State University has become LEED-certified (Leadership in Energy and Environmental Design), making this the first sorority house in the U.S. with such distinction.
+The new chapter went a house LEED.
+I mean that’s for Pi Beta Phi at Mississippi State University.
+For it has become LEED-certified (Leadership in Energy and Environmental Design).
+That’s making this the first sorority house in the U.S. with such distinction.

-Pi Beta Phi Fraternity Housing Corporation’s (FHC) development team directed Pryor and Morrow Architects of Columbus, Mississippi, designed the chapter house at 110 Robert L. Jones Drive, Starkville, Mississippi, to the guidelines set by the United States Green Building Council (USGBC) to achieve LEED certification.
+Pi Beta Phi Fraternity Housing Corporation’s (FHC) development team directed Pryor and Morrow Architects of Columbus, Mississippi.
+For they designed the chapter house at 110 Robert L. Jones Drive, Starkville, Mississippi.
+All to the guidelines set by the United States Green Building Council (USGBC) to achieve LEED certification.
 The 16,000 square foot home maximizes open space, uses indigenous landscaping and bicycle storage.
-Plumbing and air conditioning systems incorporate water-use reduction features.
-The use of insulation and window glazing also optimizes energy performance.
+In addition, plumbing and air conditioning systems incorporate water-use reduction features.
+The use of insulation and window glazing.
+For it also optimizes energy performance.

-Specific design elements used in achieving LEED certification are renewable materials and recycled content in finishes, compact fluorescent lighting, and drought tolerant plants, which minimizes water needs and allows lush green landscaping without the need for irrigation.
+Specific design elements used in achieving LEED certification.
+For they are renewable materials and recycled content in finishes.
+Also compact fluorescent lighting and drought tolerant plants.
+All which minimizes water needs and allows lush green landscaping without the need for irrigation.